ITRS-Group/cordial/gdna/INSTALL.md

 * You will either need to add a new Netprobe, as in the instructions below, or if you want to use an existing Netprobe you will have to adjust the configuration to suit, including the TCP connection details and perhaps the Managed Entity and Sampler names.
 If you want to change the latter two then more complex changes may be required to make the dashboards work - see the section below.

+* For licd releases 7.8.0 and above, you **MUST** use a private key to connect to the licd license report endpoints.
+The `gdna.licd-private-key` setting is either a PEM encoded RSA private key in-line or a path to the PEM encoded private key file to use for authentication.

 ### Standalone Connectivity

 ```mermaid